rhart/vertx-maven-plugin/README.md

 If you need to use any of the out-of-the-box mods then you need a local vert.x install and set the vertxHomeDirectory Maven configuration option.
 If you need to use any 3rd party mods you will have to wait for the next release :)

-This plugin currently works for all verticle languages except Ruby.
+This plugin currently works for all verticle languages except Ruby and Python.